 While we are here, let's go on outside and enjoy our tea on the patio.
 It's not a huge area, but just perfect for a small bench and a table and chairs. ( My mom and dad made me the bonnet bench about 40 yrs ago, so it is one of my most treasured pieces. )

-Standing next to the breakfast table, you can see part of the entertainment center and how the kitchen works into the floorplan.
+Standing next to the breakfast table, you can see how the kitchen works into the floorplan.
 The kitchen is literally the center of our house and I love that it is open to the familyroom and breakfast area.

 The left side of the kitchen.
 Here you can see the opening to the living/dining area, and both doorways to the hall.
 It definitely helps that the hall opens to the living area as well as the kitchen, that way there are no bottle necks anywhere.

 Let's start down the hallway leading off the living/dining area.
 I have a small collection of antique clocks that were my mothers.
 They are some of my favorite treasures.